 Remember, no matter what type of Tweet you use, you'll always be charged for every 1,000 Tweet impressions in this campaign objective.

 All advertisers and their Promoted Ads content must comply with our Twitter Ads policies.

 When you run a reach campaign, you will only be charged for every 1,000 Tweet impressions you acquire from that campaign.
 Any Tweet engagements that occur as a result of these impressions are free.

 The cost you pay per 1,000 Tweet impressions depends on the budget and bid you set for your campaign, as well as the targeting you select.
-You'll receive real-time bid guidance based on your targeting in your campaign setup.
+You'll receive bid guidance based on your targeting in your campaign setup.
 More on Twitter Ads pricing.

 When setting up your reach campaign, you can select between automatic or target cost as your bid type.
-We suggest selecting target bid since this will give you the flexibility to successfully bid on 1,000 impressions from users who fit your targeting criteria, while staying near or below your target costs per 1,000 impressions.
+We suggest selecting target cost since this will give you the flexibility to successfully bid on 1,000 impressions from users who fit your targeting criteria, while staying near or below your target cost per 1,000 impressions.
 When you set up your campaign and input your bid, think of your target bid as how much you're willing to pay for every 1,000 impressions.

 It's important to think carefully about the value every 1,000 Tweet impressions bring to your business and brand awareness.
 The recommended bid is a good indicator of the amount you will need to bid for your campaign to reach its goal.
-You will never be charged more than your bid and advertisers are often charged less.
-However if your bid is not competitive relative to other advertisers, your campaign may not serve.